RedisLabs/spark-redis/doc/dataframe.md

 ### Spark SQL

-When working Spark SQL the data can be written to Redis in the following way:
+When working with Spark SQL the data can be written to Redis in the following way:

 ```scala
 spark.sql(